vidursa/TIFR-Mumbai-SBB-Thesis-Template/README.md

 3. The reference seem to be duplicated for now.
 I didn't get time to troubleshoot it yet, but as a hack, once the thesis is compiled, you can delete the duplicated references from the .bbl file directly

-Note: I have disabled including separate references for each chapter since it may be redundant.
+Note: I have disabled including separate references for each chapter since it is redundant and not required as per SBB guidelines.
 However, some reviewers are known to ask for it.
-You may need the `natbib` and `chapterbib` packages as used in .
+You may need the `natbib` and `chapterbib` packages as used in (https://github.com/rohitsuratekar/ncbs-tifr-thesis-template).